JayceonHo/BrainNetMLP/README.md

   <a href="https://www.nitrc.org/"><img src="https://img.shields.io/badge/Resource-Dataset-EFBF6A.svg"></a>
 </p>

+---

+📢 **BrainNetMLP** is accepted by the 1st MICCAI Workshop on Efficient Medical AI.

 In this project, we build an efficient yet effective pure MLP-based functional brain network classifier, which achieves comparative classification performance for ASD and gender classification.